friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 ### Add / Remove 5 components on 100 entities

+**Note:** See impact of structural changes in Archetype based ECS projects.

 | ECS               | Mean          | Ratio    | Allocated   |
 |------------------ |--------------:|---------:|------------:|